ShayJordan/discovermaths.github.io/_pages/cryptography-content.md

 ## Encrypting and Decrypting

-In the workshop, we looked at a few different methods of encryption and their respective methods of decryption.
-Here's a reminder of the ones we looked at and their methods:
+In the workshop, we look at a few different methods of encryption and their respective methods of decryption.
+Here's a summary of the ones we cover and their methods:

 ### Caesar Shift Ciphers